juanri0s/go-gen/README.md

 ## Roadmap
 - [ ] Create PR from the templated service
 - [ ] Support permissions throughout the process
 - [ ] Support GH Repo configuration
 - [ ] Support editing/deleting in case of a mistake
 - [ ] Service creation progress updates
+- [ ] VSCode Extension